 Harvest and feeding management

 There are several factors which can influence the level of prussic acid in flax.
 Stage of growth, crop fertilizer regime and harvest management is extremely important.
 When the plant is green and growing, the highest concentrations of prussic acid will be found in leaves.
 Leaves generally produce two to 25 times more prussic acid than the stem of forages: seeds contain none.
 In the event of frost, new leaves growing on the flax will contain higher levels of free prussic acid than the more mature leaves and stems and possibly the seeds.
 Based on data for sorghum, another crop that can accumulate prussic acid, crops at risk will be located on fields that have soils high in nitrogen and low in phosphorus and potassium.
-The concentration of prussic acid is 18 higher in fresh forage than in silage or hay because HCN is volatile and dissipates as the forage dries.
-If hay is not properly cured, toxin levels of HCN may be present.
-It has been reported that proper haying and silage techniques can result in greater than 50 per cent of the prussic acid content dissipating.
+The concentration of prussic acid is 18 times higher in fresh forage than in silage or hay because HCN is volatile and dissipates as the forage dries.
+If hay is not properly cured, toxic levels of HCN may be present.
+It has been reported that proper haying and ensiling techniques can result in greater than 50 per cent of the prussic acid content dissipating.
 Also, extending the storage time of the forage should reduce the prussic acid to a safe level before being fed.
 All suspect feeds should be analyzed at a feed analysis laboratory before feeding the harvested forage.

 If the opportunity to swath graze is possible, producers should exercise caution particularly within several weeks post swathing/cutting.
-Avoid turning hungry livestock out onto the swaths for approximately one week post frost.
+Avoid turning hungry livestock out onto the swaths for approximately one-week post frost.
 Risk can be minimized by feeding hay or grain as it will help to dilute the amount of prussic acid content in the stomach.
 Low levels of prussic acid can be detoxified under these circumstances.
 Again, a prussic acid test from a feed analysis laboratory is required before attempting to swath graze a flax crop.
-Standing flax should NOT be considered for grazing as the act of trampling and chewing will release the cyanogenic glycoside and the ß-gycosidase enzymes, creating a toxic environment for the livestock.
+Standing flax should NOT be considered for grazing as the act of trampling and chewing will release the cyanogenic glycoside and the ß-glycosidase enzymes, creating a potentially toxic environment for the livestock.

 Another nutritional issue with flax is nitrate accumulation after a frost.
-By theory, one can minimize the threat of nitrate accumulation after a frost by allowing the plant to regrow for a period of several days to a week.
+In theory, one can minimize the threat of nitrate accumulation after a frost by allowing the plant to regrow for a period of several days to a week.
 This assumes that the plant has not been killed by the frost.
 This strategy would allow the plant to metabolize the nitrates.
 If the plant has been killed by the frost, the crop should be harvested as soon as possible and then sampled and tested for nitrates prior to use.
 Following common nitrate management recommendations is advisable.
 If nitrate content is deemed to be a concern, a nitrate test by a feed analysis laboratory is recommended.

 The cutting of green flax requires some decision making.
 First, consideration must be given to the current feed availability.
 Second, the level of crop maturity needs to be assessed.
 Early stages of growth (prior to bolting) may be very nutritious, while later stages may become too fibrous to be of practical use.
 While green flax is nutritionally comparable to canola hay, harvesting the flax when green may be hard on the cutting equipment and may require crimping to help the crop dry down enough for baling/harvesting.
 Third, the nitrate and prussic acid issues need to be considered as it may force the blending of the feed.
-And finally, processing the feed with a bale processor or feeding it as silage may be necessary to minimize wasting by the livestock.
+Finally, processing the feed with a bale processor or feeding it as silage may be necessary to minimize wasting of the feed by the livestock.